 Refractive errors can occur at any age, and can generally be corrected with eyeglasses, contact lenses, or LASIK surgery.

 The best way to maintain optimal vision and eye health is to have annual eye exams before age 18 and after age 65, and every two years in between.
-If you have a medical eye condition that requires more frequent attention, Dr. Grove advises you regarding an ideal exam schedule.
+If you have a medical eye condition that requires more frequent attention, your physician will advise you regarding an ideal exam schedule.
 Additionally, if you notice any of the following signs or changes to your vision or eye health, you should make an appointment for an eye exam:

 If you’re diabetic, you’re more susceptible to damage of the blood vessels in your retina, a condition known as diabetic retinopathy.
 The best way to avoid this vision problem is to keep your diabetes under control.
-Dr. Grove conducts an eye exam that’s specifically for people with diabetes.
+Your physician will conduct an eye exam that’s specifically for people with diabetes.
 Proper eye care can decrease potential complications as a result of diabetes.

-To learn more about preventing vision problems or ways to manage and correct existing ones, call Whitson Vision or use online booking to schedule an appointment with Dr. Grove today.
+To learn more about preventing vision problems or ways to manage and correct existing ones, call Whitson Vision or use online booking to schedule an appointment with one of our physicians today.